grafana/terraform-provider-grafana/slo_testing/local/local_testing_README.md

 5. Within the `slo_testing` directory, run the commands `terraform init` and `terraform apply`.
 Ensure to remove the `.terraform.lock.hcl` and any `terraform.tfstate` files.
 6. Within your terminal, you should see the output of the two newly created SLO from within Terraform, and two new SLOs within the SLO UI.

+## Testing the UPDATE Method
+1. Within `resource_slo.go` - you MUST comment out Lines 244-246, Lines 408-411, and Lines 505-507, there is a bug that does not work if the Authorization Header is set.
+2. Within the terraform-provider-grafana root directory, run `make install`.
+3. Change to the `slo_testing/local` directory.
+4. Comment out all the `.tf` files within the `slo_testing/local` folder, EXCEPT for the `slo-resource-update.tf` file
+5. Run the command `terraform init`
+6. Run the command `terraform apply`.
+This creates the resource specified below.
+7. To ensure that the PUT endpoint works, modify any of the values within the resource below, and re-run `terraform apply`.

 ## Testing the DELETE Method
 Objective - we want to be able to delete a SLO Resource that was created with Terraform.
 After creating the two SLO resources from the CREATE Method, we will DELETE them.